United States Pet Passport & Regulations (excluding Hawaii)

 The United States does not require that your pet be identified with a pet microchip, but it is recommended that you microchip your pet with a 15 digit ISO 11784 compliant microchip and register your contact information prior to traveling as a means of identification should your pet be lost or separated from you.

-Unless your dog is entering from a country the US considers as rabies free. (see item #6 for list of countries), your dog will need proof of a current rabies vaccination.
-Dogs that have never been vaccinated against rabies must be vaccinated at least 30 days prior to arrival.
-Adult dogs older than 15 months of age that have previously received a rabies vaccination given no earlier than 3 months of age and that has since expired may be imported immediately following booster vaccination, without the need to wait for 30 days.
+If your dog is entering from a country the US considers as high-rabies (see item #8 for list of countries), your dog will need valid rabies certificate proving current rabies vaccination.
+Dogs that have never been vaccinated against rabies must be vaccinated at least 28 days prior to arrival.

 The United States does accept 3 year rabies vaccinations.
 If the expiration date of the vaccination is not shown on the health certificate, then the date of vaccination must be less than 12 months prior to entry to the United States.